Sharma-IT/adb-automation-tool/README.md

 # Logging

-The script logs its execution details to a log file named ```script.log``` in the same directory.
-You can refer to this log file for troubleshooting or reviewing the script's activity.
+The script logs its execution details to a log file named `script.log` in the same directory.
+Additionally, error messages are recorded in the `errors.log` file for further reference.
+You can refer to these log files for troubleshooting or reviewing the script's activity.

 # Contributing